dart-lang/site-www/src/_tutorials/dart-vm/cmdline.md

 The `writeAsString()` method writes the data asynchronously.
 It opens the file before writing and closes the file when done.
-To append data to an existing file, you can use the optional parameter `mode` and set its value to `FileMode.APPEND`.
+To append data to an existing file, you can use the optional parameter `mode` and set its value to `FileMode.append`.
-Otherwise, the mode is `FileMode.WRITE` and the previous contents of the file, if any, are overwritten.
+Otherwise, the mode is `FileMode.write` and the previous contents of the file, if any, are overwritten.

 If you want to write more data, you can open the file for writing.